cloudmesh-community/book/chapters/iot/pi.md

 ### Installation of NOOBS

 NOOBS is an OS that includes Raspian.
-The official descrition of Raspbian can be found [here](https://www.raspberrypi.org/downloads/raspbian/).
+The official description of Raspbian can be found [here](https://www.raspberrypi.org/downloads/raspbian/).
 It comes pre-packaged with many useful programming tools, and is easy to use.